frankshearar/Home/NuGet-Restore-No-Op.md

 At each restore, we will compare the evaluated hash of the dg spec with the one currently in the BaseIntermediateOutputPath if existing.
 If the hashes are the same, we will then verify that the assets.json file exists, and then we will verify all the packages exist on disk.
 If all those conditions are fulfilled  we will no-op.

-Step by step illustration of the added restore logic:
+Step by step list on where we add the no-op logic.

 1. Read Settings (Includes Sources & resolve the paths for the packages folders)
 2. Build DG SPEC